 The treatment approach piloted in this study was developed to address parental behavior specific to the interaction with anxious children, and to target core aspects of the dyadic and systemic dynamics at play in the families of children suffering from anxiety.
 Earlier attempts to involve parents in the treatment of childhood anxiety have focused, with few notable exceptions, on teaching more generic parenting skills such as problem solving, training parents as lay CBT therapists or simply increasing the involvement of parents in their child’s individual treatment (Barmish & Kendall, 2005; Wendy K. Silverman, Kurtines, Jaccard, & Pina, 2009).
 Empirical evidence has not supported the hypothesis that this approach enhances outcomes beyond what is achieved by treating a child individually (Barmish & Kendall, 2005; Breinholst, et al., 2012; Reynolds, et al., 2012).
 Moreover, these approaches are predicated on the child participating in and complying with the therapeutic process, a condition which excludes treatment of children who do not recognize the need for change, are too anxious to attempt it, or have come to rely on parent accommodation.

 By focusing on parent rather than child behavior, The SPACE Program avoids the axiom of child collaboration making it a welcome, but not crucial, aspect of the therapeutic process.
 The focus on parent-specific aspects of the dynamic typically surrounding an anxious child can increase the unique contribution of parent training for childhood anxiety.
+The SPACE Program is of course not the first to address systemic aspects of anxiety disorders in children and also not unique in advising parents to reduce accommodation (refs.).
+However, those other programs differ from the SPACE Program in that they focus on very young children and do not include specific ways in which the parents can deal with escalation or acute emotional reactions resulting from diminishing parental accommodation.
+The ability of the SPACE Program to deal with older children and adolescents is linked to its origins in NVR.
+The literature on NVR shows that the approach is no less relevant for the parents of adolescents than for parents of younger children (drop-out rates and clinical outcomes are similar) (Oleffs et al, 2009; Weinblatt & Omer, 2008).
+This result regarding older children is reinforced by the finding that parental training in NVR seems effective also with highly dependent adult children, many of whom suffer from anxiety disorders (Lebowitz et al, 2012).
+The emphasis on de-escalation and on parental self-control that is characteristic of NVR is also a key factor in dealing with acute anxious reactions, as parents are specifically trained on how to contain the child's emotional outbursts without giving in or rebuffing the child.
+This emphasis on self-control has been shown to significantly reduce escalation between the parents and the child as well as increasing the parents' ability to cope with the child's emotional storms (Lavi- Levavi, Shahar & Omer, in press).
+This ability is probably a central factor in the improvements in parental helplessness that were documented in these studies (Levavi, Shahar & Omer, in press; Oleffs et al, 2009; Weinblatt & Omer, 2008).
+This may also lie at the root of the parents' high satisfaction with the SPACE Program.

 Limitations